Rail Fare Freeze: Savers Rejoice as Travel Costs Slashed

 Chancellor Rachel Reeves added: “For the first time in 30 years, we’re freezing rail fares to ease the cost-of-living squeeze and help families get to work, school, or visit loved ones more affordably.”

-Unions and Passenger Groups Applaud the Freeze
+Unions and Passenger Groups Hail the Fare Freeze

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.